vdyshkant/webpack-4_blank/READme.md

 ## * ES6, SCSS, React JSX, mini(ugly)fy support

+* DO NOT use Yarn.
+To avoid errors use NPM instead.

 * 'npm install -D %package%' is alternative command for 'npm install --save-dev %package%'